 Do students who want to apply to the Learning Disabilities Program need to select the No Test Option?

-No, you do not need to select it.
+No, you do not need to select the option.
 Students who wish to apply to the Learning Disabilities Program are not required to submit SAT/ACT scores.
 Students with a documented learning disability and/or ADHD should consider applying to our Learning Disabilities Program and indicate so on the admission application.
-Students will need to submit their Individualized Educational Plan (IEP), cognitive and achievement testing to the Admissions Office to be considered for the Learning Disabilities Program and/or the University.
+Students will need to submit their Individualized Educational Plan (IEP), and cognitive and achievement testing to the Admissions Office to be considered for the Learning Disabilities Program and/or the University.

 How will you review my application without test scores?